vdclab/vdclab-wiki/MultAlan-MSA.md

 {.is-info}

 ## User Notes
-> At the bottom of the input page you can choose presentation options (text size/color, background color, line length, style you wish to show consensus, etc) for your results.
+- At the bottom of the input page you can choose presentation options (text size/color, background color, line length, style you wish to show consensus, etc) for your results.
 Your results can be output as a coloured image (GIF), plain text or colored html text.
 {.is-info}

 ## Ease of Use
->Website is straightforward and easy to use
+- Website is straightforward and easy to use.
->I neraly never has format issues very robust {.is-info}
+- Nearly  never any format issues, very robust.
+{.is-info}

 ## Website